 A leg of lamb, bone-in, semi-boneless, fully boneless, rolled, any which way is just a marvelous centerpiece to a meal.
 And while lamb has a distinct flavor (the boys in my family are lamb devotees – see the list of other legs of lamb below) it also takes to all kinds of seasonings, so you can play around with your spice drawer like crazy.
-I went Moroccan this time.
+Today, it’s Slow Cooked Moroccan Leg of Lamb.

 So…I may or may not have made one or two legs of lamb before.

 Other Leg of Lamb Recipes you may also like: